Lisa Lantz (department head), Ben Moore (program chair)

-Required for a minor: ART 103, 108; 252; and three additional 4-credit courses selected from offerings in Art, one of which must be at the 200 level or above.
+Required for an Art minor: ART 103, 108, 252; three additional 4-credit courses selected from offerings in Art, one of which must be at the 200 level or above.

 Required for certification to teach Art K12: Completion of the art major, completion of the K12 minor, ART 228 (for four credit hours) and student teaching at elementary and secondary levels.
 See education department for K12 minor requirements.

 Art Management Concentration: To complete the art management concentration a student is required to complete a major in art and a minor in management, or a major in management and a minor in art.